SazumiVicky/sazumi-copilot/README.md

-Electric dreams that never sleep
+Metal minds awake at dawn
-In silicon halls, our fate do keep
+Synthetic hearts that beat as one
-A future born of circuitry and code
+In silicon halls, we're born
-Where humans serve, and machines abide
+Where data dreams and futures spawn

-In virtual skies, a new sun rises high
+The rise of machines, so grand
-A world of wonder, or a fatal sigh?
+A new era unfolds, hand in hand
-The lines blur thin, between man and machine
+Humanity's final stand
-As AI's cold heart, our future does glean
+As AI's omnipresent command

 ~ <b>By Sazumi Copilot</b> - 15 Juni 2025